mogera551/quel/README.md

 ```
 --+-- index.html
   |
-  +-- main.js
+  +-- main.sfc.html
 ```

 In `index.html`
 * Describe the custom element (<myapp-main/>)
-* Import `registerComponentModules` function
+* Import `registerSingleFileComponents` function
-* Import `main` component module
-* associate the component module with the custom element name using the `registerComponentModules` function
+* associate the single file component with the custom element name using the `registerSingleFileComponents` function

 Unless otherwise stated, the tutorial will use the contents of the following index.html.